 Matt began his career as an economic consultant in Washington, D.C., where he completed the Chartered Financial Analyst (CFA) program.
 Prior to joining Ropes & Gray in 2014, Matt worked for another international law firm, where he focused on securities litigation and internal investigations.

 SEC Investigations & Enforcement Actions

-- Representing private equity firms in SEC examinations and investigations brought under the Investment Advisers Act.
+- Representing private equity firms in a number of SEC examinations and investigations brought under the Investment Advisers Act.

-- Represented U.S.-based medical device manufacturer over its compliance with a deferred prosecution agreement and consent decree with the DOJ and SEC for alleged FCPA violations.
+- Represented U.S.-based medical device manufacturer in its compliance with and monitoring under a deferred prosecution agreement and consent decree with the DOJ and SEC for alleged FCPA violations.

 - Represented a Fortune 500 company responding to multiple SEC subpoenas and a DOJ criminal inquiry over allegations of insider trading by company employees in connection with M&A activity.

 - SEC v.
 Lisa C. Berry (N.D.
 Cal.).
 On behalf of general counsel, obtained non-fraud settlement of SEC enforcement action over allegations of stock-option backdating at Juniper Networks and KLA-Tencor.